Peta Hodgson, a 15-month-old girl from Sydney’s west, has been missing since Tuesday afternoon.

-It’s evident that Amber Alerts are serious, and vitally important.
+Amber Alerts are serious, and vitally important.
+Most of us know that they’re designed to attract the public’s attention and mobilise people to help in a dangerous situation.
 But what’s less known is how and why they started.

 The case of Amber Hagerman inspired the creation of the alert system.